 Have you been promoted?
 Do you have any new publications?
 Have you been the recipient of an award?
 Share your achievements with us so we can celebrate your success in our next CSW Newsletter!
 Email Newsletter Editors Natalee (nseely.1@gmail.com) or Charli (ckerns@vols.utk.edu) with your updates and keep an eye out for the next newsletter call.
 CSW Writing Support Group Participating in this group is easy!
 Grab your coffee, tea or some snacks.
 Cuddle in with your computer or your research.
 Then tell us how much you accomplished each day!
 One of the group moderators will post a "how are you doing" post once a day that you can respond to.
 Give everyone else virtual high fives and love!
+PROMOTIONS&PUBLICATIONS

-PROMOTIONS&PUBLICATIONS ROUTLEDGE FOCUS WHEN MEDIA SUCCUMBS TO RISING AUTHORITARIANISM Cautionary Tales from Venezuela's Recent History Edited by Ezequiel Korin and Paromita Pain Paromita Pain and Ezequiel Korin.
+Paromita Pain and Ezequiel Korin.

 An edited collection on journalism in Venezuela, "When Media Succumbs to Rising Authoritarianism: Cautionary Tales from Venezuela's Recent History."
 The book, published by Routledge Focus, provides a transversal scholarly exploration of the changes around Venezuelan media during the Chávez regime.
-Get more information here: https://tinyurl.com/y5n7qydp matter the discipline or grade level.
-It is Teaching Without Borders that can bring out the best in the educator, student, and learning space."
+Get more information here: https://tinyurl.com/y5n7qydp